-The majority of knowledge-transfer will occur between 7-9:30 PM on Wednesdays.
+The majority of knowledge-transfer will occur in class.
 To accomplish this, students obviously must be both physically (albeit virtually) and mentally present.
 There is no 'participation grade' per se, however it will be nearly impossible to receive a satisfactory grade should one miss more than one class.
 Should you need to miss a class, please email the instructor prior to your absence.
 It will then be up to you to acquire notes from a classmate or meet with the instructor for content clarification.
 This course's assignments and exams will be the easiest for those who participate in class discussion (that is, ask questions and make meaningful contributions to class dialogue), take concise notes, and complete the readings.